Expanding to New Zealand: Lessons from three Australian businesses

 The World Bank once again ranked New Zealand as the top country in this category for 2020 – making it a destination with rich growth opportunities for Australian businesses that have the benefit of being so close.

 While we share similarities with our New Zealand neighbours, there are still key differences between both markets.
 Three Australian businesses that have successfully expanded to New Zealand share what they’ve learned.

 Always test new waters

 Testing a new market is essential before you invest too heavily in an international expansion.
 New Zealanders’ love for online shopping is growing (PDF 3.2MB) and marketplaces are a great place for Australian businesses to dip their toes in the water before going all in.
 AliExpress, Wish, Amazon and eBay are the most popular sites across the ditch – with clothing, footwear and consumer electronics as some of the most popular items purchased in 2019 (PDF 6.36MB).

 Australian beach towel brand Dock & Bay used popular Australian online marketplace The Iconic as a testing platform for the New Zealand market.
 “This was a great first stepping stone for us,” says Ben Muller, founder of Dock & Bay.
 “It allowed us to test product demand and then expand from that base.”

 Rob Rand, founder of Australian underwear subscription company, Knobby agrees.
 “New Zealand is almost an extension of Australia.
 We have the same seasons, similar time zones and we’re culturally very close.
 We find it’s great for testing new products.”

-When it comes to sending overseas and achieving the coveted overnight shipping goal, the Knobby team says research is key.
+When it comes to sending overseas, the Knobby team says research is key.
 As Rob explains, “It’s those extra hurdles that international shipping brings.
 Learn about shipping through customs, international trademarking and work out the best packaging to use for your product to get to its destination safely.
 These are all the things that will contribute towards efficient delivery.”

 Dock and Bay founders, Ben Muller (L) and Andy Jefferies (R)